Friday, November 12, 2010

 Top Extensions for Opera 11

-Opera has always been a browser with a small (as compared to Firefox or Google Chrome) but devoted following that keeps increasing with each iteration of their browser.
+has always been a browser with a small (as compared to or ) but devoted following that keeps increasing with each iteration of their browser.
 While their simple mobile version of the browser (Opera Mini) is vastly popular – they never saw a similar growth in the desktop market.
 The folks at Opera Inc. thought it was probably due to the unavailability of Extensions for their browser, and so they added the extensibility of extensions in Opera 11.

 So without further ado, here’s a look at the top extensions for Opera 11.